guroteske/al-guides/Hardmode Ship Guide.md

 Z23
  - Role: Tanky gunnery DD; very high general statline
  - Description: Has some of the strongest guns amongst destroyers.
 Her focus on such with a de-emphasis on torpedo damage greatly improves her performance on auto control.
 Highest firepower amongst destroyers (still low compared to other vanguard classes), very high anti-air and ASW stats.

+Z46
+ - Role: Tanky gunnery DD; high torpedo and very high anti-air stats
+ - Description: Incredibly strong gunnery output, in large part due to her incredibly potent barrage, alongside strong anti-air output.
+While her torpedo efficiency is low, her raw torpedo stat is uncharacteristically high, and her barrage also launches homing torpedoes, giving her deceptively high torpedo damage as well.

 Javelin
  - Role: Tanky torpedo nuker; very high evasion stat and moderately high torpedo stat
  - Description: While her raw torpedo stat doesn't quite match that of her Japanese peers, Javelin's Assault Mode is an incredibly powerful skill, and equipping her with torpedoes that line up with that skill allow her torpedo damage to reach comparable levels of torpedo damage (note: final damage is calculated when the projectile contacts the enemy).
 Additionally, Javelin brings far superior gunnery damage than her Japanese peers and is a relatively tanky ship with the second highest raw evasion stat in the game.

 Hammann
  - Role: Cheap anti-air platform; very high anti-air stat
  - Description: Strongest anti-air destroyer in the game, with access to relatively high efficiency, highest in class AA stat, and the anti-air mode skill.
 This paired with her flagship protection skill give Hammann a strong advantage when attempting to run especially lightweight fleets in any event with a strong enemy aviation presence.
 While her anti-air output falls behind that of many light cruisers, her most direct competitors are all more expensive to field than her, and the existence of ship locks will sometimes prevent you from fielding one of those light cruisers.
+Similar to Cassin and Downes, expect low overall damage output, but with the consistency afforded by her efficiencies.

 Kitakaze
  - Role: Primo gunnery destroyer; no stand-out stats